PistoiaHELM/react-hwe-editor/useHWE.md

 }
 ```
 *   helmCallback: helm callback function, passes HELM Web Editor data
+    * initialized to an empty function (i.e. nothing is done with the callback data by default)
     * data returned:
         * editor_id: id of the Editor
         * canvas: svg of the Editor canvas